SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-service-apis/README.md

 ![An ijq session to get the subaccount GUID](assets/ijq-get-guid.gif)

+> Note the errors are generated in realtime as the filter is being constructed, and disappear once the filter is complete, or at a stage that is valid `jq`.

 ---

 In the [directory containing this specific README file](./), there's a script [get_cf_api_endpoint](./get_cf_api_endpoint).
 We'll examine how this script works in a later exercise, but if you were to glance at it, you'd see calls to the btp CLI: